Eligibility Criteria for McNair Scholars Participation

 Students must meet the following eligibility criteria to be considered for the McNair Achievement Program:

---Considered low income, first generation college student, and/or a member of a traditionally underrepresented group in higher education (e.g. African American, Hispanic/Latino, American Indian/Alaskan Native, or student with a disability).
+- Considered low income, first generation college student, and/or a member of a traditionally underrepresented group in higher education (e.g. African American, Hispanic/Latino, American Indian/Alaskan Native, Pacific Islander, or student with a disability).

 Apply to the McNair Scholars Program

 The McNair Scholars Program is currently accepting applications for the 2017-2018 cohort.
-Completed applications will be reviewed when submitted.
-McNair Scholars Application
+The application deadline is May 1, 2018.
+Apply using this PDF application McNair Scholars Application